mycousiinvinny/zecnode/zecnode-web/README.md

 # ZecNode Web Dashboard

-A web-based dashboard for managing your Zcash node remotely.
+A web based dashboard for managing your Zcash node remotely.
 Control your node from any device on your network — phone, laptop, or tablet.

 ![ZecNode Web Dashboard](https://img.shields.io/badge/ZecNode-Web-f4b728)